-storage-class-specifier declaration-specifiers{opt} type-specifier declaration-specifiers{opt} type-qualifier declaration-specifiers{opt} complete by the end of its declarator or initializer.
+storage-class-specifier declaration-specifiers{opt} type-specifier declaration-specifiers{opt} type-qualifier declaration-specifiers{opt} If an identifier that is not a tag has no linkage (see "Disambiguating Names" on page 40), at most one declaration of the identifier can appear in the same scope and name space.
+The type of an object that has no linkage must be complete by the end of its declarator or initializer.
 Multiple declarations of tags and ordinary identifiers with external or internal linkage can appear in the same scope so long as they specify compatible types.